lostallmymoney/Razer_Mouse_Linux/README.md

 	`naga serviceHelper ($CONFIG)`		//For the services or manual change of configs.
 							(need to disable service & add udev rule for $USER)
 Map razer naga devices keys easily with the command `naga edit`.
 ## UBUNTU FLAVORS :
+Try installing first and if it doesn't work
-Please add the corresponding repos for xdotool and his dependency :
+please add the corresponding repos for xdotool and his dependency :
 	https://packages.ubuntu.com/search?keywords=xdotool
 	https://packages.ubuntu.com/search?keywords=libxdo3&searchon=names
 	(Click on your version and add the line to /etc/apt/sources.list, then you can run the script.)